 To release the rotating belt pack you must first grab the dangling toggle on the right of the bag.
 A quick downward tug releases a magnetic latch and the side hatch springs open.
 Now reach with for the belt pack’s side handle with your right hand and swing that hand around towards your front.
 You might also use your left hand on the waist belt to help with the rotation, depending on how tightly the belt is done up around your waist.
 Up to this point, little had changed from the first version of the bag.
 If it ain’t broke…

 Now the belt pack is reachable, unzip the lid and use the tabs on the side to break the magnets free and open the pack.
 Wait… magnets?
 They weren’t there before…

-Initially I was skeptical about this, but in practice I was put at ease and found the magnets did a great job of securing the lid.
-Most importantly though, this small design change now makes it ever faster to access your camera.
+Initially, I was sceptical about this, but in practice, I was put at ease and found the magnets did a great job of securing the lid.
+Most importantly though, this small design change now makes it even faster to access your camera.
 Instead of always zipping the belt pack closed, you can rely on the magnets.
 That means that when you do swing the belt around to your front to grab your camera, you no longer need to use both hands to open the zippered lid as you did with the original Rotation 180 packs.
-Now you can simply use a hand to grab one of several nylon tabs, and give a quick upward tug to release the magnets and open the lid.
+Now you can simply use a hand to grab one of several nylon tabs and give a quick upward tug to release the magnets and open the lid.